 The troubles of the kingdom tore the country into two after the Battle of Mohács in 1526 and the age of the Dual Kingship has begun.
 In spite of Emperor Charles V’s warning, the Habsburg King Ferdinand did not hurry to make peace with King Szapolyai who was forced to ally himself with Suleiman the Great.

-The Sultan made him the king of Hungary so Szapolyai could rule the Eastern part of the kingdom, including Transylvania.
-The Sultan did not demand any taxes nor services from him and it is a fact that Szapolyi never gave soldiers to Suleiman’s wars.
+The Sultan secured his rule as the king of Hungary so Szapolyai could control the Eastern part of the kingdom, including Transylvania.
+The Sultan did not demand any taxes or services from him and it is a fact that Szapolyi never gave soldiers to Suleiman’s wars.
 Although Szapolyai is a dividing person, he was far from being a mere vassal of the Ottomans.

-The noblemen of Hungary have switched sides often enough between Szapolyai and Ferdinand and the high priests were not exceptions from this.
+The noblemen of Hungary have switched sides often enough between Szapolyai and Ferdinand and the high priests were no exceptions to this.
 For instance, Várday Pál, Archbishop of Esztergom, used to be one of those who initiated the betrothal of Szapolyai at Tokaj, after 1526.
 When Suleiman was leading his army against Vienna in the fall of 1529, Várday fled to Drégely Castle.

 This frontier line was designed by Archbishop Várday and by Chief Commander of the Habsburgs, Nicholas Graf zu Salm in the second half of the 1540s.
 They had to select those forts which were supposed to be reinforced and pull down the rest which was undefendable.
 North of the Danube River, the castles worth renovating were Drégely, Ság, Pásztó, Szécsény, Buják and Léva.

-As the summit of the Jesuit`s political career, the Diet of Kolozsvár (Cluj, Klausenburg) swore fealty to Ferdinand and asked for his protection against the Turks.
-Father György turned against Suleiman`s troops and scattered them at Temesvár and at Lippa.
+At the summit of Brother György`s political career, the Diet of Kolozsvár (Cluj, Klausenburg) swore fealty to Ferdinand and asked for his protection against the Turks.
+Brother György, the “White Monk” was a good soldier as well: he turned against Suleiman`s troops and scattered them at Temesvár and at Lippa.

 In 1575, Új-Drégely (New-Drégely), or differently Palánk was built by the fortification of the church in Drégely.
-The Turks did not renovate the old castle on the hilltop, instead, they built a strong palisade which was capable of holding 2,000 riders.
-This kind of palisade-extension was called “huszárvár” or hussar castle in that time.
+The Ottoman Turks did not renovate the old castle on the hilltop, instead, they built a strong palisade that was capable of holding 2,000 riders.
+This kind of palisade extension was called “huszárvár” or hussar castle at that time.
 The new castle became the headquarters of the raids aiming at the mining towns.
 This was the center where taxes imposed on the population of the region were collected.
 The population of the medieval borough of Drégely did probably not reach a thousand.

 The Hungarian population grew with some Germans at the beginning of the XVI century.
 They, however, left the settlement during the Turkish rule and escaped to better-protected areas.
 South-Slavic people came to the settlement during the years of the occupation.
 This palisade castle was taken back by General Pálffy in 1593, at the beginning of the so-called Long War that lasted for 15 years.
 Hungarian military command considered it again as a border fortress for two decades.